iabdulrehman77/Nutrition-Health-Assistant-App/readme.md

-# Nutrin – Nutrition & Health Assistant App
+# Nutrino – Nutrition & Health Assistant App

 ## 📌 Overview
-**Nutrin** is a comprehensive **nutrition and health assistant mobile application** designed to help users track their health, calculate essential body metrics, explore healthy recipes, and receive smart assistance for nutrition-related queries.
+**Nutrino** is a comprehensive **nutrition and health assistant mobile application** designed to help users track their health, calculate essential body metrics, explore healthy recipes, and receive smart assistance for nutrition-related queries.

 The app provides multiple built-in **health calculators**, a **recipe discovery system**, an **AI-powered assistant**, and a clean, intuitive UI with support for **system default theme and night mode**.

-⚠️ Nutrin is an informational tool and **not a substitute for professional medical advice**.
+⚠️ Nutrino is an informational tool and **not a substitute for professional medical advice**.

 ---

 ## 🎯 Problem Statement
 Many people struggle to monitor their health metrics and maintain a balanced diet due to scattered information and lack of easy-to-use tools.

-Nutrin solves this problem by offering:
+Nutrino solves this problem by offering:
 - Centralized health calculators
 - Nutrition-based food recommendations
 - Healthy recipes with step-by-step guidance